dmrazzy/starlark/spec.md

 A tuple is an immutable sequence of values.
 The [type](#type) of a tuple is `"tuple"`.

+Like lists, tuple is a subtype of `Sequence`, and supports the same `len()`, indexing, slicing, and iteration operations.
+A slice of a tuple returns another tuple.

 Tuples are constructed using parenthesized list notation:

 ```python